-This document describes a common issue encountered with Cisco NCS1K devices where software upgrades are blocked due to a "SW Upgrade will be blocked as SIA Grace Period has expired" alarm.
+This document describes an issue with Cisco NCS1K devices where software upgrades are blocked due to a "SW Upgrade will be blocked as SIA Grace Period has expired" alarm.

 This document outlines the troubleshooting steps, resolution, and best practices to restore Software Innovation Access (SIA) compliance, enabling successful system upgrades.